-Major forecasters continue to expect a below-average 2014 Atlantic hurricane season, but it only takes one storm for insurers' loss experience to change, as proven by 2012's Hurricane Sandy or by Hurricane Andrew in 1992-the event that caused the first explosion in residual market growth beginning 20 years ago.
-Hurricane Arthur and Tropical Storm Bertha, the first two storms of 2014, could easily have caused significant damage along the U.S. East Coast had they taken a more westerly track.
+With the official start to the 2016 Atlantic hurricane season approaching, it is important to recognize that it only takes one storm for insurers' loss experience to change, as proven by 2012's superstorm Sandy or by Hurricane Andrew in 1992-the event that caused the first explosion in residual market growth beginning 20 years ago.
+Though 2015 marked another below-normal hurricane season, the latest forecasts suggest 2016 may be the most active season in years.

+Hurricane Joaquin, the last Atlantic storm of 2015 and the strongest since Hurricane Igor in 2010, could easily have caused significant damage along the U.S. East Coast if it had taken a more westerly track.
+South Carolina residents will remember Hurricane Joaquin for the moisture it sent their way, inflicting catastrophic flooding on many parts of the state.

-This year's report by the Insurance Information Institute (I.I.I.) reveals that the exposure value of the residual property market in hurricane-exposed states has declined significantly from the peak levels seen in 2011.
-In fact between 2011 and 2013, total exposure to loss in the plans fell by almost 30 percent.
+This year's report by the Insurance Information Institute (I.I.I.) shows that the exposure value of the residual property market in hurricane-exposed states continues its decline from the peak levels seen in 2011.
+Between 2011 and 2014, total exposure to loss in the plans fell by 30 percent.

-At \$639 billion, the 2013 exposure to loss of the residual market property insurers is also down from \$772 billion at year-end 2007, two years after Hurricane Katrina.
+At \$620.4 billion, the 2014 exposure to loss of the residual market property insurers is also 20 percent down from \$772 billion at year-end 2007, two years after Hurricane Katrina.

-Meanwhile policy counts in 2013-at around 3.2 million-are also down from their 2011 highs.
+Meanwhile policy counts in 2014-at around 2.8 million-are also down from their 2011 highs.